LeighAllenDev/Battleship/README.md

 * A user would like the ability to change the size of the board to make it either easier or more of a challenge as they don't often see this in a terminal based game.
 * Users wanted the ability to change the amount of ships they have to find as this will give them a customised experience and change the difficulty.
 * Users want a dinamic experience and the ability to play again at the end of the game.
 They said a lot of terminal games do not give the option to play again or personalise each game.
+* A user pointed out that they should be able to see the locations of any remaining ships at the end of the game, so they can see how close they were to winning.
 ### Site Aims
 * The site aims to give the user the chance to play a customizable version of the classic battleships game on the browser window or a terminal with no other software required.
 * It aims to allow the user to play on a size board they choose and a difficulty level they can pick with no coding or programing experience.